 Chronic Pain- More than a pain in the neck

-By Dr Claire Jensen, Clinical Psychologist, Psychology Consultants, Newmarket.
+By Dr Claire Jensen, Clinical Psychologist, (currently on maternity leave)

 Unless you have suffered chronic pain, it is very difficult to imagine the stress it places on a person’s life, not to mention the impact on those around them.
 Without intervention, chronic pain can significantly reduce a person’s quality of life, lead to sleep problems, exhaustion, stress, relationship and work dysfunction, as well as mental health problems.

 According to Neuroscience Research Australia (NeuRA) one in five Australian adults suffer from both severe chronic pain and either depression or other mood disorders, costing the country $35 billion a year.

 Despite this it is only in the last two decades or so that Chronic Pain has received the increased research and funding it requires.
 We now know much more about how we can support chronic pain patients to manage their pain levels, reduce the vicious downward cycle of pain and improve quality of life.

 Like most modern medicine, taking a holistic approach is considered best practice and this extends to chronic pain management, where practitioners take a biopsychosocial approach assessing; the biological, psychological and social aspects of the person’s situation.

 Clinical Psychologist, Dr Claire Jensen, who is extensively trained in chronic pain management stresses the importance of engaging a holistic team of professionals that you can trust to assist you to manage all aspects of your pain.